softwaremill/elasticmq/README.md

 * emphasis on not loosing any messages
 * runs stand-alone ([download](https://github.com/downloads/adamw/elasticmq/elasticmq-0.6.tar.gz)) or embedded
 * Amazon SQS-compatible interface
-* in-memory with optional journalling and db-backed message storage
+* in-memory with optional journaling and db-backed message storage
 * optionally replicated (guaranteed messaging)

 Summary
 -------

-ElasticMQ is a message queue system, offerring Java, Scala and an [SQS](http://aws.amazon.com/sqs/)-compatible REST interface.
+ElasticMQ is a message queue system, offering Java, Scala and an [SQS](http://aws.amazon.com/sqs/)-compatible REST interface.

 ElasticMQ follows the semantics of SQS.
 Messages are received by polling the queue.